What time does the Eiffel Tower light up and sparkle?

 Every day as dusk settles over the city, the Eiffel Tower invites spectators to admire her golden aura, but when do the lights come on?
 And what about the sparkles?
 Here is the answer to all your questions.

-The Tower lights and beacon are lit up every evening from dusk until one o'clock in the morning.
+The Tower lights and beacon are lit up every evening from dusk until 11.45pm.

 As soon as it gets dark, the Eiffel Tower’s golden lighting switches on automatically within less than 10 minutes, thanks to light-sensitive twilight sensors.
 Simply check an almanac to find out what time the monument will light up.
 This system, which dates back to 1985, has no less than 336 1kW high-pressure sodium lamps that are changed every 4 years (the last replacement took place in the spring of 2019).